deltachat/deltachat-pages/en/help.md

 This is required when using a (default) chatmail-based chat profile because chatmail servers reject un-encrypted outgoing messages.

-If you create a Chat profile with a classic e-mail address you may manually create a contact if you know their e-mail address and then write a message to them even if the recipient is not using Delta Chat.
+If you create a chat profile with a classic e-mail address you may manually create a contact if you know their e-mail address and then write a message to them even if the recipient is not using Delta Chat.